The Media and Entertainment Law Review: United Arab Emirates

 There is no clarity on what the authorities might deem to be unlawfully facilitating, but arguably this may include leaving up content that is known to be infringing.
 Again, this has not been seen in practice.

 Contract disputes vary widely, as would be expected in any jurisdiction.
-Covid-19 has seen an increase in cases claiming force majeure in all industries, and media are no exception.
+Covid-19 has seen an increase in cases claiming force majeure in all industries, and the media are no exception.
 Notwithstanding this, with all business in the media and content creation chain being equally affected by the crisis, parties have tended to work together to achieve the best possible outcome for all, without recourse to the courts.

 i Failure to pay